 - Line 7 starts with a double ampersand &&

 The key thing to understand here is that the filter portion of calculate always operates in the current filter context.
 That means that the Calendar table in line 5 has already been filtered by the visual (eg the Pivot Table).
 Looking back at the pivot table image above, this means that the line 5 is already filtered by the pivot table and hence the Calendar only has dates from 1 July 2003 until 31 July 2003 available – all other dates have been filtered away.
 The purpose of the ALL Function therefore is to remove all filters from the current filter context.
 If it didn’t remove these filters, it would not be possible to access dates outside of the month of July 2003.

-Now they have all be removed, it is time to add back that date filters that are needed.
+Now they have all been removed, it is time to add back the date filters that are needed.

 Line 6 MAX( )

 Line 6 reads “where ‘Calendar'[Year] = MAX(‘Calendar'[Year])” and hence it seems to be referring to itself.
 The way to read and understand line 6 (and 7) is as follows: